github/vulcanizer/README.md

   -h, --help                help for vulcanizer
-      --host string         Host to connect to (default "localhost") --password string     Password to use during authentication -p, --port int            Port to connect to (default 9200) --user string         User to use during authentication
+      --host string         Host to connect to (default "localhost") --password string     Password to use during authentication --path string         Path to prepend to queries, in case Elasticsearch is behind a reverse proxy -p, --port int            Port to connect to (default 9200) --protocol string     Protocol to use when querying the cluster.
+Either 'http' or 'https'.
+Defaults to 'http' (default "http")
+  -k, --skipverify string   Skip verifying server's TLS certificate.
+Defaults to 'false', ie. verify the server's certificate (default "false")
+      --user string         User to use during authentication

 Use "vulcanizer [command] --help" for more information about a command.